KinsTran/a3-software-design/README.md

 # Y Scale Log Chart
 An API for creating **Line Charts with log scaling on the Y axis** using d3 calls

+## References
+Most of the code is lifted from https://bl.ocks.org/mbostock/3883245 and https://bl.ocks.org/curran/66d926fe73211fd650ec.

 ## Data preparation
 Data must be passed in with the form **(time, value)**.
 Make sure your times are properly formatted! ([d3.timeParse()](https://github.com/d3/d3-time-format/blob/master/README.md#timeParse))